darktable-org/dtdocs/content/module-reference/utility-modules/shared/collections.md

 1. The original film roll or folder name will be displayed with ~~strikethrough~~ formatting to emphasize that it can not be located.
 1. Right-click on the folder or film roll name, select “search filmroll...”, and then select the new location of the folder.

+## returning to a previous collection

+You can revert to a previously defined collection by clicking on the history button at the bottom and selecting one of the most recent collection you have used.

 ## preferences

 The "preferences..." option in the presets menu allows you to adjust the behavior of the collections module as follows: